milonmaze/privacy-terms-observatory-beta/policies.google.com/privacy.md

 Activity on third-party sites and apps that use our services Chrome browsing history you’ve synced with your Google Account

-If you use our services to make and receive calls or send and receive messages, we may collect telephony log information like your phone number, calling-party number, receiving-party number, forwarding numbers, time and date of calls and messages, duration of calls, routing information, and types of calls.
+If you use our services to make and receive calls or send and receive messages, we may collect call and message log information like your phone number, calling-party number, receiving-party number, forwarding numbers, sender and recipient email address, time and date of calls and messages, duration of calls, routing information, and types and volumes of calls and messages.

 You can visit your Google Account to find and manage activity information that’s saved in your account.